cryptothiago/Distro-CodeSec/README.md

 <img src="http://i.imgur.com/HNj7kbQ.png">

 # Distribution Download

-💽 To download official the distribution just go to the <a href="https://www.debian.org/CD/http-ftp/#stable">Debian website</a>, but you can download it through the links below, as they are in an easy mode:
+💽 To download official the distribution just go to the <a href="https://www.debian.org/CD/http-ftp/#stable">Debian website</a>, but you can download it through the links below, as they are in an easy mode:<br>

-<b>CD - Not recommended</b>

-<i> The following links point to image files that are up to 650 MB in size, making them suitable for burning to normal CD-R (W) media: </i>

-<b>32 Bits</b>

-<i> These are files containing the installer and other software for the Debian GNU/Linux operating system.
-The files in this directory are specifically for the i386 architecture.</i>

-<a href="https://cdimage.debian.org/debian-cd/current/i386/iso-cd/debian-9.1.0-i386-netinst.iso">- Netinst</a><br>
-<a href="https://cdimage.debian.org/debian-cd/current/i386/iso-cd/debian-9.1.0-i386-xfce-CD-1.iso">- XFCE</a><br>

-<b>64 Bits</b>

-<i> These are files containing the installer and other software for the Debian GNU/Linux operating system.
-The files in this directory are specifically for the amd64 architecture.</i>

-<a href="https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-9.1.0-amd64-netinst.iso">- Netinst</a><br>
-<a href="https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-9.1.0-amd64-xfce-CD-1.iso">- XFCE</a><br>

 <b>DVD - recommended</b>